DoctorKhan/The-Social-Game-Book/src/50_conclusion/00_the_unsolved_mystery.md

 **The external investigation is complete.
 You now understand the social game.**

-**But the internal investigation is just beginning.
-To understand why you're so susceptible to these systems, you need to investigate the system within your own mind.**
+**You have foundational tools—you can see your strings and manage emotional whirlpools.
+But the internal investigation is just beginning.
+To understand why you're so susceptible to these systems, you need to investigate the deeper system within your own mind.**

 **You need to understand your own programming.
-You need to find your own manual override.**
+You need to develop your complete manual override.**

 **The social game investigation has ended.
 The consciousness investigation is about to begin.**